Voting in person

 What to do when you get to the polling station

-Put simply, you report on arrival to the staff at the station, show your photo identity, such as your driving license or bus pass, and confirm your name and address as per your poll card.
-They will check that you are registered and mark you off on their register.
-They'll also give you a ballot paper(s) (your votes).
+Put simply, you report on arrival to the staff at the station, you will be asked to confirm your name and address as per your poll card.
+The staff will check your entitlement to vote and then ask to see your photo identity.
+If they are happy with your identity shown they will then give you a ballot paper(s), and mark you off on their register.
 You take it to one of the voting booths and mark it in secret.
 You then put it in the ballot box at the station and leave.
 That's all there is to it!

 If you have any special requirements to help you to vote at a station, please be aware we do take some measures to help anyone with any form of disability.